Insticator/amphtml/ads/insticator.md

 ### Required parameters

-- `data-site-id`: ID for the site where your Insticator Embed lives
+- `data-site-id`: ID of the site your Insticator Embed lives in
-- `data-embed-id`: Uniquie ID of your Insticator Embed
+- `data-embed-id`: ID of your Insticator Embed